 - Pain associated with defecation

-- Pain related to changes in the frequency of stool diarrhea and / or constipationn)
+- Pain related to changes in the frequency of bowel movements (diarrhea and / or constipation)

 - Pain related to the change in stool consistency

-It is also important to perform additional examinations to rule out other pathologies that resemble IBS, such as celiac disease, Crhon disease, diverticular disease, lactose intolerance, intestinal cancer, etc. These tests are especially important in individuals who have certain warning signs, such as rectal bleeding or anemia, nocturnal bowel movement, unintentional weight loss, persistent diarrhea every day, recurrent vomiting, old age or fever.èvre.
+It is also important to perform additional tests to rule out other conditions that are related to IBS, such as celiac disease, Crhon disease, diverticular disease, lactose intolerance, intestinal cancer, etc. These tests are especially important in individuals who have certain warning signs, such as rectal bleeding or anemia, nocturnal bowel movement, unintentional weight loss, persistent diarrhea every day, recurrent vomiting, old age or fever.

-There are four subtypes of IBS, classified according to the predominant transit: IBS with a predominance of constipation IBS-C, IBS with a predominance of IBS-D diarrhea, IBS with the presence of constipation and alternating diarrhea IBS -M, mixed and SII not classified in the absence of sufficient criteria.isants.
+There are four subtypes of IBS, classified according to the predominant transit: IBS with predominantly constipation (IBS-C), IBS with predominantly diarrhea (IBS-D), IBS with the presence of constipation and constipation. alternating diarrhea (IBS-M, mixed) and unclassified IBS in the absence of sufficient criteria.

-The nutritional treatment of IBS varies from one individual to another depending on the symptoms eg. : diarrhea, constipation, etc. and elements that seem to trigger them ex. : food and emotions.
-Depending on the individual, treatment may include a modification of the diet, eg an exclusion diet. : FODMAP, a modification of fiber intake, supplements, probiotics and prebiotics.iotiques.
+Nutritional treatment for IBS varies from person to person depending on the symptoms (eg, diarrhea, constipation, etc.) and the elements that seem to trigger them (eg, foods and emotions).
+Depending on the individual, treatment may include a change in diet, an exclusion diet (eg: FODMAP), change in fiber intake, supplements, probiotics and prebiotics.

 Depending on the symptoms and their triggers, dietary recommendations may include:

-- Increase the consumption of dietary fiber and hydration, especially in the presence of constipationon
+- Increase the intake of dietary fiber and hydration, especially in the presence of constipation

-- To split meals and avoid drinking heavily at mealss
+- Split meals and avoid drinking heavily with meals

 - Eat at regular times and not skip meals